mohamedabusrea/YT-simple-portfolio/README.md

 # YT-simple-portfolio
-A simple one-page portfolio that consists of a personal image, description and your social links
+### A simple one-page portfolio that consists of a personal image, description and your social links.
+It's a challenge from the [frontendmentor.io](https://www.frontendmentor.io/challenges)

+- Check the challenge page [here](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
-You can check the video of making this website here: https://www.youtube.com/watch?v=DUkwBMyCcHY check the website here: http://mohamedabusrea.netlify.app/
+- Check the youtube video of making this website [here](https://www.youtube.com/watch?v=DUkwBMyCcHY)
+- Check the live website [here](http://mohamedabusrea.netlify.app/)